propfeds/terminal-blues/docs/quirks.md

 Barely any research was done, I mostly just chose barely interesting ideas.
 Even the Blues pun doesn't extend that far beyond the chosen palette.

 Again all of that is fine too.
-The main reason being I don't like to impose any sort of forced personality on top of the base game.
+The main reason being I don't need to impose extra personality on top of the base game.

 Or the laziness to research. *Don't* stay tuned for my future stylish projects.

-I'll give you a few keywords: grape juice, Python 3, circles, and the desire to assign the feather to the weather.
-Shattered mirrors!
+I'll give you a few keywords: Grape, Juice, grape juice, 150 grams of that anxiety, circles, and the desire to assign the feather to the weather.

 ## Symbols that don't follow the roguelike semiotics (list unfinished)